Muthoni-Maryanne/alx-low_level_programming/0x0A-argc_argv/README.md

 # 0x0A.
 C - argc, argv

-This is a continuation of C that looks at arguments to main
+This is a continuation of C that looks at arguments passed to main.

-# Resources
+## Resources

 1. [Arguments to main](https://publications.gbdirect.co.uk//c_book/chapter10/arguments_to_main.html)
 2. [argc and argv](http://crasseux.com/books/ctutorial/argc-and-argv.html)
 3. [What does int argc, char* argv[] mean?](https://www.youtube.com/watch?v=aP1ijjeZc24)
 4. [unused variable C](https://www.google.com/webhp?q=unused+variable+C)

-# Summary
+## Summary
 Up until now, the skeletons we have used for our C programs have looked something like this:
 ```
 #include <stdio.h>